 C.F.
 Keil and F. Delitszch were Lutheran scholars in Germany in the 19th century.
 There were theologically conservative.
 Their commentaries (link goes to Amazon), which can be found in full online, primarily focus on the exegesis of Old Testament verses and passages, but they offer theological insights as well.

-Modern readers will have to get used to their dated writing style and scholars need to aware that some of their exegetical insights into the language are dated.
-Nevertheless, many pastors will benefit from their explanations and some lay Christians will as well.
+Modern readers will have to get used to their dated writing style, and scholars need to know that some of their exegetical insights into the language are dated.
+Nevertheless, many pastors will benefit from their explanations, and some lay Christians will.

-Also see: Keil-Delitszch Old Tesament commentaries for more.
+Also, see: Keil-Delitszch Old Testament commentaries for more.

 J. Vernon McGee’s commentary series

-McGee (1904-1988) wrote commentaries are well-known for being easy to understand.
+McGee (1904-1988) wrote commentaries that are well-known for being easy to understand.
 They provide readers with basic explanations of the texts.
-McGee comments of key verses of each passage, but his comments are mostly overviews.
+McGee comments on key verses of each passage, but his comments are mostly overviews.
 He uses the King James Version translation in the volumes.

 McGee pastored Presbyterian and non-denominational churches in the United States during the middle 20th century.
-His wildly popular Thru the Bible radio ministry, which McGee’s commentaries (link goes to Amazon) of the same are based on, is still broadcast around the world today even though McGee died in 1988.
+His wildly popular Thru the Bible radio ministry, which McGee’s commentaries (link goes to Amazon) of the same are based on, is still broadcast worldwide even though McGee died in 1988.

 John Calvin’s commentaries

-Calvin, the French Protestant reformer, who served the Church as a pastor and theologian, and Bible teacher, is widely known as being one of the most profound commentators of the last 500 years.
+Calvin, the French Protestant reformer who served the Church as a pastor, theologian, and Bible teacher, is widely known as one of the most profound commentators of the last 500 years.
 He occasionally refers to the original languages of the Bible in his explanations.